Bronzer Vs Highlighter

 Foundation and concealer can often leave the face looking flat or one-dimensional, especially if you need the correct shade match.
 However, you can bring life back into your complexion through an array of cheek products.

-What is the difference between bronzer and highlighter?
-Bronzers have an array of brown tones to warm the skin and provide a sunkissed complexion.
-Highlighters bring out the cheekbones and help reflect light for added dimension.
+Bronzers offer a range of brown tones to warm the skin and achieve a sun-kissed complexion.
+Highlighters bring out the cheekbones and help reflect light, adding dimension.

 What Is Bronzer?